SE7ENSKY/se7ensky-webiny-plugins/packages/app-custom-google-map/README.md

 # Webiny Google Maps Plugin

-Adds a Google Maps widget to Webiny Page Builder.
+Adds a Google Maps element to Webiny Page Builder.

 ## Setup
 To activate the plugin you need to install it and import it inside your `Admin` app and inside the `Site` app.
 To do that, follow the two sections below.